TIBCOSoftware/jasperreports/README.md

 The build system relies entirely on the [Maven](https://maven.apache.org/) build tool.

-Building the core JAR artifact and the optional extension JAR artifacts can be performed from root folder of the project using the `pom-all.xml` file as follows:
+Building the core JAR artifact and the optional extension JAR artifacts can be performed from root folder of the project using the following command:

-    mvn clean install source:jar javadoc:jar -f pom-all.xml
+    mvn clean install source:jar javadoc:jar

-Building the JAR artifacts using a JDK version later than 1.8 requires the suppression of a Java enforcer plugin, while building having local non-committed Git modifications requires the suppression of the build number plugin check as follows:
+Building the core and extensions JAR artifacts having local non-committed Git modifications requires the suppression of the build number plugin check as follows:

+    mvn clean install -Dmaven.buildNumber.doCheck=false

+From time to time, verifying that the core and extensions artifacts are still compatible with JDK version 1.8 is needed and this is done by turning on the enforcer plugin while building these artifacts:

-    mvn clean install source:jar javadoc:jar -f pom-all.xml -Denforcer.skip -Dmaven.buildNumber.doCheck=false
+    mvn clean install -Denforcer.skip

 The project has a separate artifact for tests under the `/tests`, which can be run using the following command: